Monday, October 5th, 2020

-This year’s retreat will be held at the beautiful Whidbey Institute located on Whidbey Island in the Puget Sound – a ferry’s ride away from Seattle.
+PDBTI’s 4th annual Meditation and Mindfulness Retreat will again be held at the beautiful Whidbey Institute located on Whidbey Island in the Puget Sound – a ferry’s ride away from Seattle.
 Located on 100+ acres, the wooded, peaceful grounds and gourmet organic meals inspire contemplation and tranquility.

 The retreat is designed to provide time and conducive conditions for participants to focus mindfully in the moment with intention and nonjudgment.

 This is a silent retreat, which means that you will be encouraged to eliminate all unnecessary talking.
 Sitting meditation takes place between 6 am and 9 pm in the meditation room.
 Sitting meditation will be conducted in 25 minute intervals with 5 minutes of walking after each interval.
 Rest times will include work assignments such as cleaning the meditation room, and common areas.
 There will be a daily talk by the leader, a communal morning walk, and time for stretching, yoga or walking each afternoon, on your own.
 Meals are also in silence, except for the opening dinner and final breakfast.

 The retreat is an opportunity to leave behind activities that might interfere with focus on your practice such as reading, working on your computer, talking or texting on your cellphone.
 If you need to be in contact with family or others during the retreat please do so in such a way as to not disturb the practice of others.

 Who is the Retreat Leader?